Electric Mini Ellipse

 Fuselage

-Apart from the power train this was the only component I needed to buy.
+As I already had the wings, this was the only component I needed to buy.

-The electric fuse is similar to the glider version in construction and layup (see photo left).
-As expected it is very light indeed.
-The front bulkhead is marked for various bolt configurations, ready for drilling.
+The electric fuse is similar to the glider version in construction and layup (see photo left) but wider.
+It is very light indeed.
+The forward bulkhead is marked for various bolt configurations.

 Wings

-The wings from the glider version were used.
+I used the wings from the glider version.

 Power Train